 But is it though?
 The breaches show that security is too often seen as something to kind of 'wing it'.
 And there is an eternal question whether the best way to a secure IT environment is to educate the employees to make the right decisions or to put measures into place.
 I personally believe that security and combatting fraud is a combination of people, processes and tools.
 Security literacy is a skill everyone should have and constantly develop and companies can further support this by making use of tools such as multi-factor authentication to mitigate risks and implementing processes to keep their corporate environments safe.

 I think security deserves a 360 degrees view in an organization that is implemented throughout their solution landscape.

 Login & User access control

-    In practice this means, even if a user name and password gets compromised, cyber criminals will still not be able to login to the account protected with multi-factor authentication.
+In practice, this means, even if a user name and password get compromised, cybercriminals will still not be able to log in to the account protected with multi-factor authentication.
 And neither does a stolen mobile phone as both phases are required for a successful login.

 This is a crucial part in terms of security.
 I believe that monolithic enterprise platforms are dead and best-of-breed solutions that are highly integrated are the future.
-This best-of breed approach however also ads emphasis on the need to ensure the integrations are safe.
-Which data is travelling via which channels from where to where?
+This best-of-breed approach however also ads emphasis on the need to ensure the integrations are safe.
+Which data is traveling via which channels from where to where?
 How is the data in transit being secured from theft and man-in-the-middle attacks?

 The first step is to map out all needed integrations and systems and create a use case scenario and based on this define the needed setup.
-For instance in the context of cash management you might for instance end up protecting payment information with a higher security standards than a simple accounts payable extract that is used to cash forecasting only.
-The key is to have a company wide and regularly maintained risk analysis process that recognizes risky areas, measures the levels of set controls (preferably audited by external experts) and constantly comes up with better and better controls.
+For instance, in the context of cash management, you might for instance end up protecting payment information with higher security standards than a simple accounts payable extract that is used to cash forecasting only.
+The key is to have a company-wide and regularly maintained risk analysis process that recognizes risky areas, measures the levels of set controls (preferably audited by external experts), and constantly comes up with better and better controls.